rooch-network/rooch/crates/rooch-da/src/server/celestia/README.md

 # Celestia Server

-server implementation of using Celestia as DA backend.
+DA Server implementation of using Celestia as DA backend.